-Security/Lien Structure:

-Project revenues consist of guest room rates, food and beverage service, and parking.
+Security/Lien Structure: Project revenues consist of guest room rates, food and beverage service, and parking.
 Debt service payments will be made from net Project revenues after payment of operating expenses and other expenses, such as taxes and management fees and base rent payments and profit sharing to FIU.
 Owner's return on equity (15.0%) is paid last from available net excess cash flow.
-Nonpayment of the base rent and any required profit sharing are considered a default under the lease agreement.
+Non-payment of the base rent and any required profit sharing are considered a default under the lease agreement.

 The Owner will have a leasehold interest in the Project, which may provide security for a mortgage.
-Should the Owner default on any debt associated with the Project, the lender could assume control of the Project, subject to the terms and conditions of the ground sublease.
-Foreclosure or repossession of the leasehold interest may prove problematic for FIU, particularly with the alumni center attached.
+Should the Owner default on any debt associated with the Project, the lender could assume control of the Project, subject to the terms and conditions of the ground sublease Taxable Debt: A portion of the Project will be financed by the Owner with taxable debt.

-Taxable Debt:

-A portion of the Project will be financed by the Owner with taxable debt.
 No tax-exempt debt will be utilized.

-University Support of Project:

-Debt will not be a legal obligation of FIU or a Direct Support Organization.
+University Support of Project: Debt will not be a legal obligation of FIU or a Direct Support Organization.
 FIU has not pledged its credit towards the Project and is not legally obligated to pay debt service or maintain the Project.
-However, the University has stated they view the Project as a partnership, and if the Project does not meet projections, the university may be pressured to provide financial assistance.
-Because of location of the Project and the integration of the alumni center and associated parking with the Project, the Project may be considered in FIU's debt profile by the rating agencies.

 The parties have not made a final decision, however, the agreements provide that Owner may connect to chilled water, potable water, and sanitary sewer utilities and may purchase chilled water, potable water and sewer services from FIU reimbursed at Owner's cost, including capital recovery.
 Ten of the 300 Project parking spaces will be reserved for the alumni center.
 FIU will be responsible for the upkeep for those 10 spaces.
 In addition, the Owner intends to provide opportunities for paid student internships, opportunities for jobs for graduates, and coordinate with the university regarding opportunities to expand curricula.
 Owner will also provide an annually-negotiated discount on rooms for FIU, and negotiate preferential conference center rates when possible.
 The University anticipates using the ground rent and profit participation revenue to support instructional and research activities and student scholarships.
 The average room rates are projected to start at \$152.76/night and rise 3% a year for the first three years, subject to market conditions.
-FIU has no role in the rate-setting process.
-The occupancy rate is projected to be 66% in year 1.
+FIU has no role in the rate-setting process The occupancy rate is projected to be 66% in year 1.
 Stabilization of the Project is projected in year 8 with an occupancy rate of 74.5%.

-FIU's police department will be responsible for law enforcement and security on the Project.
-The University's business services personnel will also be used to monitor hotel operations and services.
+FIU's police department will be responsible for all law enforcement activity on the Project.

-Return on Investment:

-Under a 40-year ground sublease, which may be extended by FIU, FIU will receive an annual payment for rent starting at \$210,000, which will increase by 5% every 5 years.
+Return on Investment: Under a 40-year ground sublease, which may be extended by FIU, FIU will receive an annual payment for rent starting at \$210,000, which will increase by 5% every 5 years.
 The default terms are still being finalized, however, the failure to pay rent will be a default which, if left uncured, will accumulate a penalty.

-If the Project is successful, the University is entitled to a share of the profits.
 In addition to the ground rent, attached chart, and beginning in year one of operations, if the cash-on-cash return of the Project is between 10.0% to 12.5%, then the University would receive 6.0% of profits.
 If return is between 12.5% to 15.0%, the University would receive 8.0% of profits and if the cash-on-cash return is greater than 15.0% then the University would receive 10.0% of profits.
 Failure to pay profit sharing will also result in a default if money is owed.